Use GEICO and Walmart as Enterprise Models

-Strategically Vary Profit Margins + Diversify the Product Line
+Strategically Vary Profit Margins and Diversify the Product Line to Reduce Risk

 If you feel the spread your broker is charging for low volume pairs such as CADJPY, GBPCHF, or USDMXN is too great, you may want to do calculations using Realized Volatility OR switch Brokers OR increase your Take Profit amounts – to reduce that perceived or unperceived increase in overhead.
 Keeping track of actual volatility as a means to evaluate Brokers’s overhead spread costs in general is useful.
 Keeping track of actual volatility as a means to evaluate trading any particular pair is a necessity.
 How can it be decided that a spread in a particular pair is too great unless we have this data?